-Montserrat Fuentes1, Bowei Xi2, William S. Cleveland3
+Montserrat Fuentes, Bowei Xi\, William S. Cleveland

-1Department of Statistics, North Carolina State University
+Department of Statistics, North Carolina State University

-^{2,3}Department of Statistics, Purdue University
+Department of Statistics, Purdue University

-Abstract: Visualizing data by graphing a response against certain factors, and conditioning on other factors, has arisen independently in many different types of applications.
-One case is the interaction plots used in the analysis of data from designed experiments; these plots show conditional dependence based on the output of methods and models applied to the data.
+Abstract: Visualizing data by graphing a response against certain factors, and conditioning on other factors, has arisen independently in many contexts.
+One is the interaction plots used in the analysis of data from designed experiments; these plots show conditional dependence based on the output of methods and models applied to the data.
 Trellis display, a framework for the visualization of multivariable data, allows conditioning to be readily carried out in a general way.
 It was developed initially in the context of data sets with a moderate or large number of observations to support the conditioning.
-This article demonstrates through examples that trellis is also a highly useful visualization framework for designed experiments with a small number of runs.
-This includes highly fractionated designs: the number of runs is just a fraction of the number that would result if all combinations of the factors were run.
-Trellis succeeds because it allows the visualization of conditional dependence, not based only on the output of models and methods, but also based on the raw data directly.
-This provides incisive assessments of patterns of dependence in the data that can guide the choice of the final methods and models used in the analysis, contributing substantially to the understanding of the data.
+This article demonstrates through examples that trellis display is also a highly useful visualization framework for designed experiments with a small number of runs.
+Trellis allows the visualization of conditional dependence, not based only on the output of models and methods, but also based on the raw data directly, which greatly aids the model building process.
+Trellis can even succeed for highly fractionated designs.
+The reason appears to be that for success, such designs require an engineering practice that keeps error variability small, which allows interpretable patterns to emerge on conditioning displays with a limited number of plotted points.

-Keywords: Data visualization, statistics, machine learning, fractional factorial design, interaction plot.
+Keywords: Data visualization, statistics, machine learning, fractional factorial design, interaction plot, model building.